 Generally, a child support order can be modified in San Jose if you can show a change in circumstances.
 However, you do not need to show a change in circumstances if the amount originally ordered is lower than the child support guideline.

-Rather, you can ask to modify the child support at any time.
 Child support cannot be changed retroactively.
 The modification will only go into effect after the judge signs the new order.

 If the parents do not agree, a parent can ask the court to modify the child support if there has been a change in circumstances.
 Most often, the court will use the child support guidelines to reevaluate the amount by factoring in the new information.
 Examples of a change in events that could trigger the court to change a child support order include: